mohamed7799/Front-End-challenge/README.md

 To run:
-run 'npm start' in the app directory
+run 'npm install' and then 'npm start' in the app directory